 “Oh, okay.
 Sure.”
 He looked crestfallen, then perked up as he opened the fridge behind the driver’s seat.
 “D’you want something?
 I’ve got champagne.”

-The apartment was huge, top floor and sprawling, divided into pockets of furniture rather than rooms, and the city spread out below the glass walls in a way that made Steph’s head spin.
+The apartment was huge, top floor and sprawling, and divided into pockets of furniture rather than rooms.
+The city spread out below the glass walls in a sheet of light and movement that made Fiona’s head spin.
 Stu scampered about the place, adjusting the lighting, putting music on, prattling like a pre-schooler showing off his new toys.
-Steph rubbed her forehead, wishing she were home in wonderful cat lady isolation.
+Fiona rubbed her forehead, wishing she were home in wonderful cat lady isolation.
 If this was how she was meant to get over Ben, she wasn’t sure she could be bothered.

 “Are you alright?”
 Stu asked.
 “Do you – I mean, I can call you a cab or something if you’d – you know – rather not.”